 Ability to understand and interpret written material and to prepare reports.

 Ability to develop effective interpersonal relationships.

-A Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with a Bachelorís Degree or higher in sociology, social work, psychology, special education, early childhood education, human services* or a closely related field; or,
+A. Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with a Bachelorís Degree or higher in a health* or human services** field; or,

 **NOTE: Human Services comprise those career fields in which practitioners help others to solve their physical or emotional problems or to meet their physical, emotional or mental needs, or to enhance their cultural, social, spiritual or physical conditions.
 Practitioners in this class are typically characterized by working with people on an individual or group basis.
 Responsibility for the custody or detention of individuals or for determining program eligibility is not considered qualifying experience.